California State Military Museum

-The California State Military Museum was the official Military museum of the State of California.
+The California State Military Museum was the official military museum of the State of California.
 It was located in the Old Sacramento State Historic Park at 1119 Second Street.
-A new site is under development and the museum is expected to reopen by 2019.
+A new site is under development.

-The Museum begun in 1991 during the administration of California Governor Pete Wilson.
-11 years later Governor Gray Davis made it a permanent Museum under the California State Military Department, providing it permanent funding.
+The museum begun in 1991, during the administration of California governor Pete Wilson.
+Eleven years later, Governor Gray Davis made it a permanent museum under the California State Military Department, providing it permanent funding.
 On 13 July 2004, Governor Arnold Schwarzenegger made it the State's official Military Museum.

-The Museum highlights contributions of individuals and units from California in the US military, and its various military operations and wars.
+The museum highlights contributions of individuals and units from California in the US military, and its various military operations and wars.
 The museum in 2011, through a collaborated effort with the California Department of Veteran Affairs and the United States Department of Veterans Affairs, represented by guest curator Natalia Visante, created themed exhibitions showcasing various military units.